-While zero drop shoes sacrifice elements of cushioning and shock absorption, on the other end of the spectrum, shoes with maximum cushioning offer ample levels of this, but still aren’t as popular as more traditional shoe styles.
+While zero drop shoes sacrifice elements of cushioning and shock absorption, on the other end of the spectrum, shoes with maximum cushioning offer ample levels of this, but still, aren’t as popular as more traditional shoe styles.
 People that prefer a lot of cushioning typically need it to combat injuries or deal with long-distance running, but aside from that, these types of shoes tend to weigh more and feel stiff.
-So, with maximum cushioning, you’ll be giving up other elements of the shoe—mostly flexibility and a decent feel for the trail as you run.
+So, with maximum cushioning, you’ll be giving up other elements of the shoe—mostly the flexibility, and a decent feel for the trail as you run.

-Q: How do I pick the right pair of Salomon Running Shoes for trail running?
+q: How do I pick the right pair of Salomon Running Shoes for trail running?

 When you’re trying to select the best Salomon Running Shoes for trail running, there are a few things you’ll need to consider and you’ll have to be honest in the way you assess and measure these factors.
 One thing you can do is to start reading the various online reviews posted about the different types of Salomon running shoes, and try to narrow your list down based on what’s being said about the performance and features on the various running shoes.
 After that, you can also visit a local shoe store and try on the different types of shoes to feel which ones fit better.